SDFIdk/vanda_hydrometry_data/README.md

 	stations --displayData

-### More output

-In order to display more details about the execution of the program or warnings in the console use the parameter "verbose".

-	stations --verbose

 ### Help

 Running the application without parameters will display the help info.
 For more details on a command use the option --help.
 Example: